IoT-Buzz/IoT/Python-scripts/face-detection/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-This project is to create using python , openCv through which we can check weather we are able to detect face or not.
+This project is created using python and openCv ,through which we can check weather we are able to detect face or not.

 ## Usage
 * we can check weather we are able to detect face or not